adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Sum of demand at this geohash over past 4 periods
 - Sum of demand at this geohash over past 6 periods

-For the same reasons mentioned in 2), the same feautres are generated for each of Region (Big), Region (Medium) and Region (Small).
-For example, the features for Region (Big) are as follows.
+For the same reasons mentioned in 2), the same feautres are generated for each of Region-Big, Region-Medium and Region-Small.
+For example, the features for Region-Big are as follows.
-- Demand at corresponding Region (Big) over period -1 (i.e. previous period)
+- Demand at corresponding Region-Big over period -1 (i.e. previous period)
-- Demand at corresponding Region (Big) over period -2
+- Demand at corresponding Region-Big over period -2
 - .....................................
-- Demand at corresponding Region (Big) over period -6
+- Demand at corresponding Region-Big over period -6
-- Sum of demand at corresponding Region (Big) over past 2 periods
+- Sum of demand at corresponding Region-Big over past 2 periods
-- Sum of demand at corresponding Region (Big) over past 4 periods
+- Sum of demand at corresponding Region-Big over past 4 periods
-- Sum of demand at corresponding Region (Big) over past 6 periods
+- Sum of demand at corresponding Region-Big over past 6 periods

-The is repeated for Region (Small) and Region (Medium) to get their respective short-term features. **Note**: If dataset is testing dataset, certain short-term historical demands may not be available for all points/regions.
+The is repeated for Region-Small and Region-Medium to get their respective short-term features. **Note**: If dataset is testing dataset, certain short-term historical demands may not be available for all points/regions.
 E.g. If the current record is recorded at T+5, the only short-term historical demands (over past six periods) available are during T-1 and T (we are only allowed to generate features using data up to T).
 In these cases, extrapolation is done by filling these missing demands with its temporally closest available recorded demand.
 In the above example, T1-T4 are filled with the demand at T.

 ## Problem Definition